Container gardening is among the quickest and most dramatic fixes to dull spaces.

 HOPELESSNESS is probably the most delightful thing about an insultingly small outdoor space.
 When your backyard is so small that its main feature is an empty packet of M&M’s blown in from next door, humility tempers your expectations.
 You try, in fact, to push that part of your home out of your mind.
 You avoid visiting it almost as much as you avoid a weekend with the in-laws.
 Even then, you leave as quickly as possible.

 We say all this is delightful because, in such cramped, wholly unremarkable spaces, even the tiniest change will make a big difference.
-And container gardens are among the quickest and most dramatic fixes.
+And container gardening is among the quickest and most dramatic fixes.

 Deftly arranged containers can announce an entrance.
 They soften corners.
 Sometimes, they even screen unwanted views.
 Imagine how much more a container garden could offer a small space.